theothernt/AerialViews/README.md

 - Ability to play videos from a local network share (ie. Samba/SMB)

-- HDR support (HDR10, Dolby Vision tested)
+- HDR support (Dolby Vision is required for Apple's videos)

 - Skip video feature (Swipe right on your phone or press right on your TV remote's d-pad)